NOAA-EMC/NCEPLIBS-g2c/README.md

 indicators.

 We have added support for PNG and JPEG2000 image compression algorithms within the GRIB2 standard.
-If you would like to compile this library to utilize these GRIB2 Templates, make sure that -DUSE_PNG and -DUSE_JPEG2000 are specified in the DEFS variable in the makefile.
-You will also need to download and install the external libraries listed above, if they are not already installed on your system.
+You will need to download and install the external libraries listed above, if they are not already installed on your system.

-If you do not wish to bother with the external libs and don't need PNG and JPEG2000 support, you can remove the -DUSE_PNG and -DUSE_JPEG2000 flags from the DEFS variable in the makefile.
+If you do not wish to bother with the external libs and don't need PNG and JPEG2000 support, you can use the CMake options USE_PNG, USE_Jasper, and USE_OpenJPEG.

 ## Disclaimer